GeniusDai/cppev/README.md

 In Ubuntu-22.04 / macOS-Monterey, build passed.

-In CentOS-8, "-lrt" is needed and "std::filesystem" need to be replaced.
+In CentOS-8, "-lrt" is needed.

 # Getting Started